rspencer01/Cederberg2016/AVR_HOWTO.md

 =====

 ** _WARNING:_ The `RSTDISBL` fuse is evil.
-Do not set it under any circumstances. ** ** _WARNING:_ Fuse bits are reversed! **
+Do not set it under any circumstances. **

+** _WARNING:_ Fuse bits are reversed to what you think they are! **

 To find hex values for fuse settings go [here](http://www.engbedded.com/fusecalc/).
 Or look it up in the datasheet.
 But the calculator is easier.

 Debug Wire
 ==========

 Debug wire is a mode that atmegas can be put in to allow certain debugging things.
-In this mode, fuses cannot be set.
+In this mode, however, fuses cannot be set.

 Setting debugwire is as simple as setting the `DWEN` fuse: